bcoe/elasticmapper/README.md

 A damn simple mixin for integrating ActiveModel with ElasticSearch.

-ElasticMapper is built on top of the [Stretcher](https://github.com/PoseBiz/stretcher) library.
+ElasticMapper is built on top of the [Stretcher](https://github.com/PoseBiz/stretcher) client.

 Background
 ----------